numToStr/Comment.nvim/README.md

 `gb` - Toggles the region using blockwise comment
 ```

--   Extra/Explicit mappings.
-These mappings are disabled by default. (config: `mappings.extra`)
+-   Extended/Explicit mappings.
+These mappings are disabled by default. (config: `mappings.extended`)

 > _NORMAL_ mode